-Samy Nour Younes is a transgender actor, advocate, and author of Lebanese/Puerto Rican descent.
-A recent transplant from Baltimore, Samy now lives in Brooklyn and has performed in cities across the country.
-Samy Nour is also known by his former stage name, Samy el-Noury.
+Samy Nour Younes is a transgender actor and activist of Lebanese/Puerto Rican descent.
+Originally from Maryland, he now lives in Brooklyn and performs across the country.
+Samy is also known by his former stage name, Samy el-Noury.

-As an activist, Samy Nour served on the leadership teams of the DC Area Transmasculine Society and the Baltimore Transgender Alliance.
-He leads panel discussions on the barriers trans people face in accessing health care, and has helped develop trans-specific medical simulations at Johns Hopkins University, University of Maryland Baltimore, and Anne Arundel Community College.
+As an activist, Samy served on the leadership teams of the DC Area Transmasculine Society and the Baltimore Transgender Alliance.
+He has co-organized rallies and benefit events for Trans Pride, Transgender Day of Remembrance, and more.
+He also leads panels on the barriers trans people face in accessing health care, and has helped develop trans-specific medical simulations at Johns Hopkins University, University of Maryland Baltimore, and Anne Arundel Community College.

-In 2017, Samy Nour published his first-ever op-ed in The Advocate, on the challenges of being a trans actor of color.
-He has since appeared in a Buzzfeed video to address the same issue, and has also taken to Medium to publish new written work.
-He aims to highlight the diversity of the transgender experience—not just their struggles, but also their triumph.
+In 2017, Samy published his first-ever op-ed in The Advocate, on the challenges of being a trans actor of color.
+He has since appeared in a Buzzfeed video to address the same issue, and publishes new work on Medium.
+He aims to highlight the diversity of the trans experience—not just in their struggles, but also in their triumph.

-Since moving to New York in 2018, he has continued to work with organizations on peer support, mentorship, and outreach for LGBTQ-identified individuals.
-He also completed a fellowship at the Caribbean Cultural Center African Diaspora Institute, where he examined the contributions of ballroom culture to the mainstream.
-He is currently in the middle of a residency at TED, which will culminate in a TED talk this winter on the importance of transgender history.
+Since moving to New York in 2018, Samy has continued to work with local organizations on mentorship and outreach for LGBTQ-identified individuals.
+He completed a fellowship at the Caribbean Cultural Center African Diaspora Institute, where he examined the contributions of ballroom culture to the mainstream.
+He was a TED resident in the fall of 2018, where he gave a TED talk on the importance of transgender history.

-Samy Nour is represented by Shirley Grant Management.
-They can be contacted at email@example.com.
+Samy is represented by Shirley Grant Management.
+Requests can be directed to firstname.lastname@example.org.